paraemsi/Reducing-violations-paper-data/README.md

-# Cutting MISRA C++:2023 violations in LLM-generated code by up to 83% with prompt engineering
+# Reducing MISRA violations in LLM-generated code by 83%: An empirical study with static analysis verification

-This repository contains the supplementary materials, experimental data, and artifacts for the paper **"Cutting MISRA C++:2023 violations in LLM-generated code by up to 83% with prompt engineering"**.
+This repository contains the supplementary materials, experimental data, and artifacts for the paper **"Reducing MISRA violations in LLM-generated code by 83\%: An empirical study with static analysis verification"**.

 ## Repository Contents